Tom Jonas: AFL career

 He was suspended for six matches in 2016 for intentionally striking West Coast's Andrew Gaff, leaving Gaff unconscious for two minutes.
-After his suspension expired, Jonas did not play again that season due to a hamstring injury.
+After his suspension expired, Jonas missed the rest of the season due to a hamstring injury.
 In 2018, he said that "it felt like he was suspended for half a year".

 Jonas was appointed co-captain alongside teammate Ollie Wines in the 2019 season.
 The following year he assumed sole responsibility for the captaincy, with Wines made vice-captain.

+In August 2023, Jonas announced that he would retire following the conclusion of the 2023 season.

 Statistics

-Updated to the end of the round 4 2022.
+Updated to end of the 2023 season.